Planting Guide For Potted Roses

 Please keep in mind that roses have very large root systems and will become root bound when they out grow the size of the pot.
 Re-potting your rose into a larger pot will be necessary after a period.

-Plant in the ground
+Planting in the ground

 1. Dig a hole large enough to place the pot within.
-This must be in a sunny spot with good drainage.

-2. Carefully slide the pot away from the plant, without disturbing the soil around the roots, ie. do not shake the soil off or tease the soil from around the roots in any way!
+2. Carefully slide the pot away from the plant, without disturbing the soil around the roots. ie. Do not shake the soil off or tease the soil from around the roots in any way!
 Disrupting the roots will allow air into the root system which can cause damage.